ta3ag/lbd/docs/BackendTutorial/source/genobj.rst

 	MCELFStreamer inherit tree

+:num:`Figure #genobj-f1` to :num:`Figure #genobj-f4` have been defined
+before in Chapter4_2/ for assembly file generated support.

 In :num:`Figure #genobj-f1`, registering the object of class Cpu0AsmInfo for target TheCpu0Target and TheCpu0elTarget.
 TheCpu0Target is for big endian and TheCpu0elTarget is for little endian.